 It is understandable that retirees want to preserve their capital.
 None of us knows how long we will live or what our circumstances might be later in life.
-In practice though, preserving capital at all costs results in retirees living more frugally than necessary.
+In practice though, for all but the very wealthy, preserving capital at all costs generally results in retirees living more frugally than necessary.

 According to the Retirement Income Review, most people die with the bulk of the wealth they had at retirement intact.
 Which is great news for your beneficiaries, but a missed opportunity for you to live life to the full, especially in the early years of retirement when you are fit and active.

-As explained in Myth #8, minimum pension drawdown rates are designed to preserve the average retiree’s super nest egg until age 90.
+As explained in Myth #8, minimum pension drawdown rates are designed to preserve the average retiree’s super nest egg until age 90, assuming you gradually draw down your capital as well as income.
 If you don’t relish the idea of living on the Age Pension if you live into your 90s, you might consider investing some of your retirement savings in an annuity.
 These retirement income products typically kick in at an age when your other savings may be running low and pay an income for the rest of your life.

 Most retirees want to continue living in their home for as long as possible, but there are ways to access some of the equity in your home to boost your retirement income and still have an asset to leave to your children.
-For example, you could downsize to a smaller home and contribute some of the proceeds to your super or take advantage of the government’s Pension Loans Scheme.
+For example, you could downsize to a smaller home and contribute some of the proceeds to your super or take advantage of the government’s Home Equity Access Scheme (formerly the Pension Loans Scheme).